taqtiqa-mark/jlenv-vars/README.md

 `.jlenv-vars` file in the current directory are set last.

-Use the `jlenv vars` command to print all environment variables in the order they'll be set.
+Use the `jlenv vars` command to print all environment variables in the order they will be set.

 ## Version History

-**1.0.0** (October 13, 2019)
+- 1.0.0

-* Initial public release for Julia.
+  - Initial public release for Julia.

 ## License

-&copy; 2012 Sam Stephenson.
 Released under the MIT license.
 See `LICENSE` for details.